stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 ### Vertex Shader

-The vertex shader hard-codes the triangle vertices and passes the colour for each vertex through to the fragment shader:
+The vertex shader hard-codes the triangle vertices and passes the colour of each vertex through to the fragment shader:

 ```glsl
 #version 450